With its cosy seaside pubs, cobbled streets and authentic cockle sheds, Leigh-on-Sea makes the perfect day out in Essex.

 Hadleigh Park is fairly easy to get to by train.
 Located in between both Benfleet and Leigh-on-Sea stations, the park is easily walkable from them both.
 The walks can take up to 40 minutes, but they are extremely scenic and enjoyable (weather permitting!).
 Or you can take your bike on the train if you’re off to cycle the trails.
 If you’re travelling from London, the journey time is between 42 and 48 minutes.
 There are approximately 4-6 trains per hour on a weekday, depending on peak or off-peak travel time.

 From sailing lessons, to swimming sessions, coached trail rides, to community events, there’s always something to entertain at the park.
-The Park has a great guide to events happening each month.
+Visit their website to get more information about what’s on.